Sustainable Urban Living – East Village

 Green open spaces

-10 hectares of parkland has been created containing hundreds of newly planted trees and ponds.
+10 hectares of parkland have been created, containing hundreds of newly planted trees and ponds.
 These provide habitats for wildlife.

 Modern, high-density apartments